openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Using the Issuer identifier the Credential Issuer's configuration can be retrieved.

-Credential Issuers publishing Metadata MUST make a JSON document available at the path formed by concatenating the string /.well-known/openid-credential-issuer to the Credential Issuer identifier.
-The syntax and semantics of .well-known are defined in [@!RFC5785] and apply to the Credential Issuer identifier value when it contains no path component. openid-credential-issuer MUST point to a JSON document compliant with this specification and MUST be returned using the `application/json` content type.
+Credential Issuers publishing Metadata MUST make a JSON document available at the path formed by concatenating the string `/.well-known/openid-credential-issuer` to the Credential Issuer identifier.
+The syntax and semantics of .well-known are defined in [@!RFC5785] and apply to the Credential Issuer identifier value when it contains no path component. `openid-credential-issuer` MUST point to a JSON document compliant with this specification and MUST be returned using the `application/json` content type.

 ### Credential Issuer Metadata Parameters

 This specification defines the following Credential Issuer Metadata:

 * `credential_issuer`: REQUIRED.
 The Credential Issuer's identifier.
+* `authorization_server`: OPTIONAL.
+Identifier of the OAuth authorization server (as defined in [@!RFC8414]) the credential issuer relies on for authorization.
+If this element is omited, the entity providing the Credential Issuer is also acting as AS, i.e. the Credential Issuer's identifier is used to also obtain the authorization server metadata by appending the .well-known location `oauth-authorization-server` as defined in [@!RFC8414].
 * `credential_endpoint`: REQUIRED.
 URL of the OP's Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path and query parameter components.
 * `batch_credential_endpoint`: OPTIONAL.
 URL of the AS's Batch Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path and query parameter components.
 If omitted, the OP does not support the Batch Credential Endpoint.